Code of Ethics

 Article II – Meetings

 SECTION 1.
 Annual Membership Meeting.
 The Annual Membership Meeting of the Club shall be held in conjunction with the Club’s National Specialty Show at a place, date and hour designated by the Board of Directors.
-Written notice of the Annual Membership Meeting shall be mailed by the Corresponding Secretary to each member at least thirty (30) days prior to the date of the meeting.
+Notice of the Annual Membership Meeting shall be mailed or e-mailed by the Corresponding Secretary to each member at least thirty (30) days prior to the date of the meeting.
 The quorum for this Annual Membership Meeting shall be ten percent (10%) of the members in good standing.

 SECTION 2.
 Special Club Meetings.
-Special Club meetings may be called by the President or by a majority vote of the Board of Directors, or shall be called by the Corresponding Secretary upon receipt of a petition signed by ten percent (10%) of the members of the Club who are in good standing.
-Such meetings shall be held at such place, date and hour as may be designated by the Board of Directors.
-Written notice of such meeting shall be mailed by the Corresponding Secretary at least fourteen (14) days and not more than thirty (30) days prior to the meeting.
+Special Club meetings may be called by the President or by a majority vote of the Board of Directors who are present at the meeting or participating by teleconference, or shall be called by the Corresponding Secretary upon receipt of a petition signed by ten percent (10%) of the members of the Club who are in good standing.
+Such meetings shall be held at such place, date, and hour as may be designated by the Board of Directors.
+Written notice of such meeting shall be mailed or e-mailed by the Corresponding Secretary at least fourteen (14) days and not more than thirty (30) days prior to the meeting.
 The notice of the meeting shall state the purpose of the meeting and no other Club business may be transacted.
 The quorum for such a meeting shall be ten percent (10%) of the members in good standing.

 SECTION 4.
 Board Business.
 The Board of Directors may conduct its business by mail, fax, teleconference or e-mail.
-Items voted upon by teleconference must be confirmed in writing to the Recording Secretary within seven (7) days.
 In order for business to be conducted by e-mail, the following precautions must be in place: (1) every Board member must be provided with the means to participate; (2) a procedure must be in place to verify the identity of the individuals participating to ensure that they are the eligible Board members; (3) a mechanism must be in place to verify that the eligible Board members are “listening,” and (4) all Board members must agree to participate in this manner.

 Article III – Directors and Officers

-- The Recording Secretary shall keep a record of all meetings of the Club and of the Board, of all votes taken and of all matters of which a record shall be ordered by the Club and shall carry out such other duties as are prescribed in these bylaws.
+- c) The Recording Secretary shall keep a record of all meetings of the Club and of the Board, of all votes taken and of all matters of which a record shall be ordered by the Club and shall carry out such other duties as are prescribed in these bylaws.
+The Recording Secretary shall record and amend the standing rules.
+Updated standing rules shall be shared with the Board quarterly.

-- The Corresponding Secretary shall have charge of the correspondence, notify members of meetings, notify new members of their election to membership, notify Officers and Directors of their election to office, keep a roll of the members of the Club with their addresses, and carry out such other duties as prescribed in these bylaws.
+- d) The Corresponding Secretary shall have charge of the correspondence, notify members of meetings, notify new members of their election to membership, notify Officers and Directors of their election to office, keep a roll of the members of the Club who are in good standing with their addresses which shall be sent to any member in good standing upon written request not more than once a year, and carry out such other duties as prescribed in these bylaws.

 SECTION 3.
 Vacancies.
 Any vacancies occurring on the Board of Directors during the year shall be filled until the next election by a majority vote of all the then members of the Board immediately following the creation of such vacancy, except that a vacancy in the office of President shall be filled automatically by the Vice President and the resulting vacancy in the office of Vice President shall be filled by the Board.

 SECTION 4.
 Club Credentials.
-Use of the Club stationery, past or present, or logos and insignia of the Club, by any persons other than current Officers and Members of the Board of Directors, is prohibited.
-Also restricted is use of such stationery for any purpose other than the official business of this Club.
+Use of the Club stationery, past or present, or logos and insignia of the Club, by any persons other than current Officers and Members of the Board of Directors, is prohibited unless a written request is submitted to the Board for approval.

-SECTION 2.
-Voting.
-At the Annual Membership Meeting or at a Special Club Meeting, voting shall be limited to those members in good standing who are present at the meeting.
-The election of Officers and Directors and amendments to the Constitution, Bylaws and the Standard for the Breed shall be decided by secret written ballot cast by mail.
+- a) Voting at meetings of the membership: At the Annual Membership Meeting or at a Special Club Meeting, voting shall be in accordance with Roberts Rules of Order and shall be limited to those members in good standing who are present at the meeting.
+The election of Officers and Directors and amendments to the Constitution, Bylaws and the Standard for the Breed shall not be decided at meetings of the membership.
 Voting by proxy shall not be permitted.
-The Board of Directors may decide to submit other specific questions for decision of the membership by written ballot cast by mail.

 SECTION 3.
 Election.
-The election of the Board of Directors shall be conducted by secret written ballot cast by mail.
+The election of the Board of Directors shall be conducted by secret ballot in any manner provided for by the laws of the state in which the club is incorporated.
 All members of the Board of Directors shall be elected for a two (2) year term.
 The year for election of Officers shall be even numbered years and alternate with odd numbered years for election of Directors.
-Ballots, to be valid, must be postmarked no later than August 1st and sent to the independent professional CPA or notary or Corresponding Secretary as designated by the Board to send, receive and count the ballots.
+Mailed ballots, to be valid, must be postmarked no later than July 1stand sent to the independent professional CPA or notary or Corresponding Secretary as designated by the Board to send, receive and count the ballots.
 The candidate receiving the largest number of votes for each position shall be declared elected.
 If any nominee is unable to serve for any reason after the ballots have been mailed, such nominee shall not be elected and the vacancy so created shall be filled by the new Board of Directors in the manner provided in Article III, Section 3.

-- The Nominating Committee shall nominate from among the eligible members of the Club, one candidate for each available office and one candidate for each other available position on the Board and shall procure the written acceptance of each nominee so chosen.
+- a) The Nominating Committee shall nominate from among the eligible members of the Club, one candidate for each available office and one candidate for each other available position on the Board and shall procure the written acceptance of each nominee so chosen.
 The Committee should consider geographical representation of the membership on the Board to the extent that it is practicable to do so.
-The Committee shall then submit its slate of candidates to the Corresponding Secretary, who shall mail the list, including the full name of each candidate, the name of the State in which each resides, and a one page statement of qualifications for each candidate, to each member of the Club on or before April 15th, so that additional nominations may be made by the members, if they so desire.
+The Committee shall then submit its slate of candidates to the Corresponding Secretary, who shall mail or email the list, to each member of the Club on or before April 15th, so that additional nominations may be made by the members, if they so desire.
+The list of nominees shall include the full name of each candidate, the name of the State in which each candidate resides, and a one-page statement of qualifications for each candidate.

-- Additional nominations of eligible members may be made by written petition addressed to the Corresponding Secretary and postmarked on or before May 15th, signed by five (5) members and accompanied by the written acceptance of each such additional nominee, signifying his/her willingness to be a candidate and a one page statement of qualifications for each nominee.
-No person shall be a candidate for more than one position, and the additional nominations which are provided for herein may be made only from among those members who have not accepted a nomination of the Nominating Committee.
+- b) Additional nominations of eligible members may be made by written petition addressed to the Corresponding Secretary and postmarked on or before May 15th, signed by five (5) members and accompanied by the written acceptance of each such additional nominee, signifying his/her willingness to be a candidate and a one page statement of qualifications for each nominee.
+No person shall be a candidate for more than one position, and the additional nominations may be made only from among those members who have not accepted a nomination of the Nominating Committee.

 Article V – Committees